rasensiod/ML_Qatar22/README.md

-# ML_Qatar22
+# ML Qatar22

-Predicting Qatar 2022 World Cup match results
+This project builds a ML-based predictive model for international football matches, with the end goal of predicting the results of the Qatar 2022 World Cup.

+Moreover, a betting strategy is designed to test this model agains bookmaker odds.